-34. An insurance company insured 2000 scooter drivers, 4000 car drivers and 6000 truck drivers.
-The probability of an accidents are 0.01, 0.03 and 0.15 respectively.
-One of the insured persons meets with an accident.
-What is the probability that he i result for 0.5% of the healthy person tested (i.e. if a healthy person is tested, then, with probability 0.005, the test will imply he has the disease).
-If 0.1 percent of the population actually has the disease, what is the probability that a person has the disease given that his test result is positive ?
+34. An insurance company insured 2000 scooter drivers, 4000 car drivers and 6000 track drivers.
+The probabilities of an accident involving a scooter driver, car driver and a truck driver are 0.01, 0.03 and 0.15 respectively.
+One of the insured person meets with an accident.
+What is the probability that he is a scooter driver?
+35. A laboratory blood test is 99% effective in detecting a certain disease when its infection is present.
+However, the test also yields a false positive result for 0.5% of the healthy person tested (i.e. if a healthy person is tested, then, with probability 0.005, the test will imply he has the disease).
+If 0.1% of the population actually has the disease, what is the probability that a person has the disease given that his test result is positive?